The basic major chords C, A, G, E and D

 1 5 1 3 ...

-The other group starts with root and fifth, followed (like in the first group) by the root, major third, etc... - depending on over how many strings the chord goes.
+The other group starts with root and fifth, followed (as in the first group) by the root, major third, etc. – depending on how many strings the chord spans.

-Especially in rock music you'll often just play the lowest two tones, root (1) and fifth (5) and leave out the rest.
+Especially in rock music you'll often just play the lowest two notes, root (1) and fifth (5), and leave out the rest.
 Those chords are called "power chords".